marmoh2002/Particle-Swarm/README.md

 This plot demonstrates how the particles converge towards the global minimum of the Easom function.

-## Folders
-1. `Animated`: Contains some previously made PSO visualization GIFs of famous benchmark functions

-## Files
-1. `PROGRAM.py`: The main menu of the program.

-2. `psalg.py`: Core implementation of the PSO algorithm.

-3. `funcs.py`: Contains 27 benchmark functions used for testing the PSO algorithm, as well as a custom function parser.

-4. `check_implementation.py`: Evaluates the algorithm's performance by running it for a specific number of iterations.
-Calculates mean and standard deviation of results.

-5. `plotted_pso.py`: Visualizes the benchmark function with swarm particles superimposed, showing the state before and after running the algorithm.

-6. `drw.py`: Contains functions for visualizing the Particle Swarm Optimization (PSO) process and creating animated GIFs of the optimization.

-7. `animate.py`: Creates animated visualizations of the PSO process, allowing users to choose benchmark functions or input custom functions for optimization.

 ## List of Benchmark Functions Supported
 1. ackley
 2. beale